EffectOrientedProgramming/book/Chapters/16_Concurrency_State.md

   def update(a: A => A): ZIO[Any, Nothing, Unit]
 ```

+In order to confidently use this, we need certain guarantees about the behavior:

+- The underlying value cannot be changed during a read
+- Multiple writes cannot happen concurrently, which would result in lost updates

 Less obviously, we also need to create the Mutable reference itself.
 We are changing the world, by creating a space that we can manipulate.
 This operation can live in the companion object: